md-irohas/rcap-go/README.md

 # rcap-go

+The `rcap` is a simple packet capturing utility written in Go.

 I just want a utility to capture traffic for honeypot monitoring.
-But existing utilities such as tcpdump and tshark do not satisfy my needs, so I wrote `rcap-go`.
+But existing utilities such as tcpdump and tshark do not satisfy my needs, so I wrote the `rcap`.

-`rcap-go` has the following functions.
+The `rcap` has the following functions.

+* Dumping packets to files as PCAP format.
-* Rotation of pcap files every specified interval (even if no packets are captured).
+* Rotation of pcap files every specified interval with offset (even if no packets are captured).
 * Flexible filename format (timezone-aware)
 * Random sampling of packets.
-* Configuration file support.
+* Configuration file.
 * Logging.